solyoma/FalconBoard/README.md

   You only need to download the ZIP file and unpack it into any empty folder and you are ready to go.

-  If you have downloaded the ZIP already you
+  If you have downloaded the ZIP already you need the release with the executables only.
+Unpack it in the same folder where the previous release are.